-111 dogs have been admitted directly from their own home, providing not only refuge for those dogs but also help and assistance to members of the public who often find themselves in difficult circumstances.
+100 dogs have been admitted directly from their own home, providing not only refuge for those dogs but also help and assistance to members of the public who often find themselves in difficult circumstances.
 With limited other options available to them our work provides the help they need.
-In addition 268 dogs have been admitted from other rescues, releasing valuable kennel space at other rescues, allowing them to provide help and assistance to other members of the public.
+In addition 78 dogs have been admitted from other rescues, releasing valuable kennel space at other rescues, allowing them to provide help and assistance to other members of the public.
 In addition the Trust has offered support to members of the public who have found a dog straying outside the operating hours of local authority dog warden services locally.
-3 dogs were kennelled on a temporary basis until the owner could be contacted or the dog collected by the local authority.
-Two dogs were provided welfare stay during the year due to owners ill health.
+One dog was provided welfare stay during the year due to owners ill health.
+Again these figures have been affected by Covid-19, restrictions on movement and most importantly an overall reduction across the sector in dog admissions to rescue centres throughout the year.

-• The benefit must be to the public or an identifiable section of the public
+The benefit must be to the public or an identifiable section of the public